shapeshift/mobile-app/README.md

 This is usually fixed by running metro directly within the integrated terminal of Android studio with `yarn start`, then `a` for Android.

+> `net::ERR_CONNECTION_REFUSED (http://localhost:3000)` when using localhost env in mobile app

+Enable the reverse-proxy for localhost with `adb reverse tcp:3000 tcp:3000`

 ### Publishing builds on Android
 You will need to obtain signing artifacts from someone in order to push builds.